Kota Puteri

 Kota Puteri is a township in Gombak District, Selangor, Malaysia, developed by the PKNS.
 The town is alternately known as Bandar Baru Batu Arang.
 It is divided into 12 sections.

 Location

-Located at Northwest of Klang Valley, Kota Puteri is roughly halfway between Rawang and Kuala Selangor.
-It is situated close to the Selayang–Kuala Selangor constituency border.
+Located in the northwest of the Klang Valley, Kota Puteri is situated to the west of Rawang and roughly halfway between Rawang and Kuala Selangor.
+It lies within the Gombak District and is located near the northwestern end of the district, close to the border with the Kuala Selangor District.
+It is also situated close to the Selayang–Kuala Selangor constituency border.

 Access

 Car

 Kota Puteri is served primarily by Jalan Batu Arang which interchanges into Kepong–Kuala Selangor Highway Federal Route 54 on its western end.
 The township is also served by the LATAR Expressway on the southern boundary.

 Public transportation

 Bus

 Selangor Omnibus 100 to MRT/KTM Sungai Buloh and Kuala Selangor.
 By Federal Route 54 Jalan Kuala Selangor.

 Smart Selangor Bus MPS3 from Batu Arang to MRT/KTM Sungai Buloh via Bandar Tasik Puteri and Kundang.

 MRT Feeder Bus T155 to MRT/KTM Sungai Buloh via Bandar Seri Coalfields.
 MRT Putrajaya line feeder bus trial route start from 29 December 2023 until 28 March 2024.

 The line still active now until 30 March 2025.